Hiking trail

 - Mirror Lake Reflection: The Big Beehive reflects ideally in Mirror Lake on calm mornings.

-- The Tea House Deck: The classic shot is looking across the lake from the teahouse stairs.
+- The Tea House Deck: A common photo angle is looking across the lake from the teahouse stairs.

 Nearby